 It’s important to realize that these animals are unlike those you might have in your home or find in your local shelter.
 Not every retired MWD makes a great addition to the family.
 They’re highly trained – often for lethal purposes – and traits that are desirable in a military canine might make them unsuitable as a family pet.
 While fiercely loyal, they are often independent-minded and have different triggers, or trained responses, to various verbal or physical commands.
 In many cases, these dogs are not recommended for families with small children or other pets; some are deemed unsuitable for adoption for a variety of reasons, including extreme aggression.

 Because of their unique temperaments and training, the military does not surrender these animals to shelters, rescues or sanctuaries for placement.
-All military working dog adoptions are handled through Lackland Air Force Base, home of the Department of Defense Military Working Dog Adoption Program.
+All military working dog adoptions are handled through Joint Base San Antonio at Lackland, home of the Department of Defense Military Working Dog Adoption Program.
 Through a careful process of evaluation and selection, experienced military personnel place an estimated 300 “excessed” MWDs each year.

 If a dog is still serviceable upon its disposition – or official retirement – from the military, adoption priority is given to civilian law enforcement.
 For dogs wo are no longer able to serve, handlers get priority and then the general public.